-When this option is active, none of the largest arrays is allocated.
+When this option is active, none of the largest arrays is allocated and quantities are recalculated when needed.
 This option is very efficient in decreasing random access memory requirements for calculations with large unit cells.
 Usage of LOWMEM may affect running time.
 It is default in MPPcrystal calculations.